-Russia and the Global Economic Crisis22
+Russia and the Global Economic Crisis

-As is the case with most of the world's economies, the Russian economy has been hit hard by the global financial crisis and resulting recession that became readily apparent in the last quarter of 2008.
-Even before the financial crisis, Russia was showing signs of economic problems when world oil prices plummeted sharply around the middle of 2008, diminishing a critical source of Russian export revenues and government funding.
+As is the case with most of the world's economies, the Russian economy has been hit hard by the global financial crisis and resulting recession.
+However, even before the financial crisis, Russia was showing signs of economic problems when world oil prices plummeted sharply around the middle of 2008, diminishing a critical source of Russian export revenues and government funding.

-The financial crisis brought an abrupt end to about a decade of impressive Russian economic growth that helped to raise the Russian standard of living and brought economic stability that Russia had not experienced for more than two decades.
-Russia had experienced strong economic growth over the past 10 years (1999-2008), during which time its GDP increased 6.9% on
+The financial crisis brought an abrupt end to about a decade of impressive Russian economic growth that helped raise the Russian standard of living and brought economic stability that Russia had not experienced for more than two decades.
+Russia had experienced strong economic growth over the past 10 years (1999-2008), during which time its GDP increased 6.9% on average per year in contrast to an average annual decline in GDP of 6.8% during the previous seven years (1992-1998).